 Want to support your student’s budding interest in music?
 We’ve got you covered.
 Get moving and grooving with this list of music products, resources, lessons, and activities from APH.

 - Joy Player – Enjoy jamming to your favorite music or listening to your favorite audiobook on the easy-to-load, switch-activated Joy Player.
-This product accommodates those who are developing fine motor skills, have limited mobility, or a cognitive disability, in addition to a visual impairment and can be used with the personal music player routine in APH’s Sensory Learning Kit.
+This product accommodates those who are developing fine motor skills, have limited mobility, or a cognitive disability, in addition to a visual impairment.

 - PixBlaster and PageBlaster – APH’s two powerful braille embossers can emboss braille ready files (BRFs) that contain music braille.